 The intent of these laws is to increase transparency and competition.
 They also aim to give the consumers a chance to understand the risks of entering into a contract.
 Historically, it has been too easy for businesses to impose unfair contracts on customers.
 Therefore, these changes to the Fair Trading Act allow consumers to make considered and meaningful decisions about the contracts they enter.

-How to Comply With the New Laws
+How Do I Comply With the New Laws?

 Businesses that need to comply with the new laws within the Fair Trading Act must ‘take reasonable steps’ to disclose substantially prejudicial terms and make their customers aware of these items.